7.5 as a Fraction: A practical guide

 -

 Decimals: Decimals represent numbers that are not whole numbers.
 They are based on the base-ten number system, where each digit to the right of the decimal point represents a power of ten (tenths, hundredths, thousandths, and so on).
-For example, 7.5 represents seven and five-tenths.
+Here's one way to look at it: 7.5 represents seven and five-tenths.

 -

 Fractions: Fractions represent parts of a whole.
 They are expressed as a ratio of two numbers, the numerator (top number) and the denominator (bottom number).
 The denominator indicates the number of equal parts the whole is divided into, and the numerator indicates how many of those parts are being considered.
-For example, 1/2 represents one out of two equal parts.
+Take this: 1/2 represents one out of two equal parts.

 Converting 7.5 to a Fraction: Step-by-Step